alicelouisejane/CGMprocessing/README.md

 **Functionality:** **cleanCGM()** is a function written to clean CGM data for simpler file outputs and perform (optional) calibration against fingerstick SMBG values developed of Dexcom G4 data.

 ❗**Before you begin**:❗
+  - ❗Some parameters are specific to inhouse data in which this code was developed to analyse, please read **Function paramaters** section below for details
   - ❗Files should be named as _ID_optional.ext_
   - ❗Update **cgmvariable_dictionary.xlsx** with names of variables specific to sensor
   - ❗Glucose readings must be in mmmol/l.
 Manually change files in raw excel files.
 More information on conversion found [here](https://www.diabetes.co.uk/blood-sugar-converter.html)